heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 #### UDP - Try to emit from multiple UDP emitters at the same time

-Try to emit from multiple UDP emitters at the same time (start the emitter multiple times).
+Try to emit from multiple UDP emitters at the same time (start the emitter multiple times from the example _"UDP fire-and-forget messaging pattern example"_).
 You will see that the server will receive all messages from the emitters.

 Do you have any idea why?
 How does it compare to the TCP examples you just have